2022

 2022-0225 16 Jul 2022 Bedfordshire and Luton

-Concerns summary Mental health staff lacked critical knowledge and training on "Spice" dangers.
+Concerns summary (AI summary) Mental health staff lacked critical knowledge and training on "Spice" dangers.
 Flawed Section 17 leave risk assessments meant escorts were unaware of recent drug-related risks or patient care plans, compromising safety.

 Kieran Crimmins